 At the document level, an outgoing link was considered reliable and used its title as an abstract tag if more than one Wikipedia articles associated with potential tags of the news article contained it.
-For example in case of an article which contained both 'BUX' and 'Stock Exchange of Budapest', it suggested the use of 'economy of Hungary' as an abstract tag, since Wikipedia articles associated with both terms contain a reference to the Wikipedia article 'Economy of Hungary'.
+For example in case of an article which contained both 'BUX' and 'Stock Exchange of Budapest', it induces the use of 'economy of Hungary' as an abstract tag, since Wikipedia articles associated with both terms contain a reference to the same Wikipedia article.